Aaronontheweb/ubuntu-elgato-facecam/README.md

 ./uninstall.sh
 ```

-Removes:
+**Complete cleanup removes:**
-- The systemd unit
+- 🛑 The systemd service (stops and disables)
-- The background script
+- 📄 The background script
-- Stops and disables the virtual cam service
+- 🖱️ Tray controller (stops process and removes autostart)
+- 🔧 v4l2loopback kernel module (optional)

+**What stays:**
+- ✅ PyQt5 package (other applications might need it)

 You can manually remove the module with: